simlei/demo123/README.md

 # Demo exercise

 This is a demo for an exercise, and this solution is based on keynmol/http4s-laminar-stack which I have been wanting to try out.
-It features an architecture where the protocol is compiled once and is shared between frontend and backend.
-For this exercise it is a bit overblown, granted, but I got where I wanted quick by adapting it.
+It features an architecture where the protocol data classes are the ground truth for the HTTP message en- and decoding.
+For that reason this project consists of a frontend, backend and shared structure even if only the backend component is used to service this demo.

 - Language: Scala 3
 - backend server: Http4s
-- The service is implemented in `modules/backend/src/main/scala/example/backend/TestService.scala`
+- The service is implemented in [modules/backend/src/main/scala/example/backend/TestService.scala](https://github.com/simlei/demo123/blob/master/modules/backend/src/main/scala/example/backend/TestService.scala)
-- The JSON protocol is defined in `modules/shared/src/main/scala/example/shared/Protocol.scala`
+- The JSON protocol is defined in `modules/shared/src/main/scala/example/shared/Protocol.scala`(https://github.com/simlei/demo123/blob/master/modules/shared/src/main/scala/example/shared/Protocol.scala)
-- The routes are defined in `modules/backend/src/main/scala/example/backend/Routes.scala`
+- The routes are defined in `modules/backend/src/main/scala/example/backend/Routes.scala`(https://github.com/simlei/demo123/blob/master/modules/backend/src/main/scala/example/backend/Routes.scala)

 # A note on the validation of the JSON message